 It can be very confusing to understand the competing claims of those who offer investment advice.
 They may have similar or identical job titles and may describe what they do in much the same way.
 Are brokers, financial planners and investment advisors the same thing?

 Two things to know about advisors are how they are regulated and how they are paid.
-America First Investment Advisors LLC is regulated by the U.S. Securities and Exchange Commission as a registered investment advisor.
+America First Investment Advisors LLC is regulated by the U.S. Securities and Exchange Commission (SEC) as a registered investment advisor.
+Registration with the SEC is not an endorsement by securities regulators and does not indicate that an advisor has attained a particular level of skill or ability.
 We are required to act as a fiduciary for our clients, which means we must place the best interests of our client above our own.
 Our compensation comes solely from our management fee.

 Brokers and many financial planners are regulated by the Financial Industry Regulatory Authority (FINRA), a self-regulatory body.
 Other planners may be employed by insurance companies that are regulated by state insurance authorities.
 Brokers and planners are commonly not held to the same fiduciary standards as investment advisors.
 Most are paid commissions and other fees from the sale of mutual funds, variable annuities and other products – even though they may advertise themselves as “fee-only.”